Pentonet/wm-config/docs/guide_rpi.md

 Leaving a RPi with the default password on is not a good idea.

-We recommend that you use public private key pairs, change the default password and disable password based ssh logins:
+We recommend that you use public private key pairs, change the default password and disable password based ssh logins.

 For your convenience, all of these steps can be done automatically using wm-config and its configuration file.